learnp-sudo/freshersbatch-oct16/README.txt

-ASSIGNMET Folder includes html files, css files and java script files
+ASSIGNMET Folder includes html files, css files and java script files the process goes on